Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Introduction

-A fundamental step in the calculations of properties of molecules and solids at the quantum mechanical level of theory is the solution of the time independent Schr\"odinger equation describing interacting electrons in the field of the nuclei; such solution provides the basis for the evaluation of numerous properties, including total and bond energies, excitation energies and optimized geometries.
-A common strategy \cite{bauer2020quantum,cao2019quantum,head2020quantum,bassman2021simulating} adopted on a quantum computer is that of writing the electronic structure problem in terms of second-quantized Hamiltonians, whose parameters are determined on a classical computer from quantum chemistry \cite{helgaker2014molecular} or density functional (DFT) and many body perturbation theory \cite{martin2020electronic,martin2016interacting} calculations.
-The Hamiltonian is then represented in terms of qubits and quantum gates; following simulation schemes for fermions on a lattice, recent applications used the Jordan–Wigner transform \cite{jordan1993algebraic}, or the Verstraete-Cirac mapping \cite{verstraete2005mapping} or the Bravyi–Kitaev transform \cite{bravyi2002fermionic}, which are implemented in several open-source codes (e.g., Qiskit \cite{aleksandrowicz2019qiskit}, OpenFermion \cite{mcclean2020openfermion}).
-Finally, an algorithm is chosen to find the lowest eigenvalues of the Hamiltonian, compatible with the number of available qubits and circuit depths of the hardware.
-Topics of active research include the study of the scaling of various algorithms, e.g., variational quantum eigensolver (VQE) \cite{peruzzo2014variational,mcclean2016theory} and quantum phase estimation \cite{nielsen2002quantum} with specific attention to the dimensionality of the problem and whether shallow or deep circuits are used \cite{bravyi2020quantum}.
+A fundamental step in the calculation of the electronic structure of molecules and solids at the quantum-mechanical level of theory is the solution of the time-independent Schr\"odinger equation describing interacting electrons in the field of the nuclei; such solution provides the basis for the evaluation of numerous properties, including total and excitation energies and optimized geometries.
+A common strategy adopted on the quantum hardware available at present, namely noisy intermediate scale quantum computers (NISQ), is that of writing the electronic structure problem in terms of second-quantized Hamiltonians, whose parameters are determined on a classical computer from quantum chemistry~\cite{helgaker2014} or density functional theory (DFT) and many-body perturbation theory~\cite{martin2020,martin2016} (MBPT) calculations.
+The Hamiltonian is then represented in terms of qubits and quantum gates, using, for instance, the Jordan-Wigner transform~\cite{jordan1934}, the parity encoding~\cite{bravyi2002,seeley_bravyi-kitaev_2012}, the Verstraete-Cirac mapping \cite{verstraete2005} or the Bravyi-Kitaev transform~\cite{bravyi2002}; these mappings are implemented in several open-source codes (e.g., Qiskit \cite{aleksandrowicz2019qiskit}, OpenFermion~\cite{mcclean2020}).
+Finally, the lowest eigenvalues of the Hamiltonian are computed with an algorithm compatible with the number of available qubits and circuit depths of the hardware.
+Topics of active research include the study of the scaling of the algorithms used in the diagonalization of the Hamiltonian, for example variational quantum eigensolver (VQE) \cite{peruzzo2014,mcclean2016} and quantum phase estimation~\cite{nielsen2010}, with specific attention to the dimensionality of the problem and whether shallow or deep circuits are employed~\cite{bravyi2020}.